+We say $V$ is positively displaceable from fibers (pdff) if there is some ambient contactomorphism $f: S^*M \to S^*M$ so that $f(V)$ is spdff.

+We use the same terminology for closed conic subsets of the cotangent bundle, applying the notions to their spherical projectivizations. \end{definition}

-To explain the term ``positive'' in the above definition,\footnote{A stickler might reserve the term `positively displaceable' for a variant of the above definition when we consider only $t \in [0, \epsilon)$.} we briefly recall the notion of positive contact vector fields.
-On a contact manifold $(V, \xi)$, a contact vector field is by definition one whose flow preserves the distribution $\xi$; they are in natural natural bijection with sections of $TV / \xi$.
+To explain the term ``positive'' in the above definition, we briefly recall the notion of positive contact vector fields.
+On a contact manifold $(V, \xi)$, a contact vector field is by definition one whose flow preserves the distribution $\xi$; they are in natural bijection with sections of $TV / \xi$.
 When $\xi$ is co-oriented, it makes sense to discuss positive vector fields; a contact form $\alpha$ identifies sections of $TV / \xi$ with functions and positive vector fields with positive functions.
 The Reeb vector field is the contact vector field associated to the constant function $1$; in other words it is characterized by $\alpha(v_{Reeb}) = 1$ and $d\alpha(v_{Reeb}, \cdot) = 0$.
 In fact any positive vector field is a Reeb vector field, namely the vector field corresponding to $f$ is the Reeb field for the contact form $f^{-1} \alpha$.